-The Permittee shall submit for the NMED's review, by the 1st of April each year, an updated facility-wide groundwater monitoring plan to monitor and assess the nature and extent of groundwater contamination at, and migrating from, the Facility, and to monitor the effectiveness of containment and remediation systems.
-The groundwater monitoring plan shall be prepared in accordance with the format described in Permit Part IV.M (Reporting Requirements).
+The Permittee shall submit for the NMED's review, by the 1st of April each year, an updated facility-wide groundwater monitoring plan to fully characterize the nature and extent of groundwater contamination at, and migrating from, the Facility, and to monitor the effectiveness of interim containment and remediation systems.
+The groundwater monitoring plan shall be prepared in accordance with the format described in Permit Part IV.L.
 The groundwater monitoring plan shall provide for the acquisition of adequate data to establish background groundwater quality.
 The groundwater monitoring plan shall include, at a minimum:

 - a.
-A general description of the hydrogeologic conditions beneath the Facility and any offsite areas affected by current or historic refinery operations, - b.
-A section or table to include, but not limited to, a description of all existing monitoring wells, recovery wells, and any other required sampling locations specifying their exact location, date the wells were installed including ground elevation, top of casing elevation, well casing stickup length, well depth, well casing diameter, screened interval, screen length, and stratigraphic unit(s) intersected by the well screen; - c.
+A general description of the hydrogeologic system beneath the Facility, - b.
+A section or table to include, without limitation, a description of all existing monitoring wells, recovery wells, and any other required sampling locations specifying their exact location, date the wells were installed including ground elevation, top of casing elevation, well casing stickup length, well depth, well casing diameter, screened interval, screen length, and stratigraphic unit(s) intersected by the well screen; - c.
 A facility map showing all monitoring well locations.
-This map must be revised as necessary to reflect any well additions and well abandonments that occur during the reporting year; - d.
+This map must be revised as necessary to reflect any well additions and well abandonments that occur during the year; - d.
 The sampling requirements must include the proposed frequency of sampling, sampling methodology, field water quality parameters to be measured, and chemical analytical methods; - e.
-A description of all sampling methods and monitoring procedures that will be applied during each monitoring event; - f.
+A description of all sampling methods and procedures that will be applied during each monitoring event; - f.
 Identification of all field instruments proposed for use as well as calibration procedures.